 As shown, most of the land rezoned out of the A1 district recently was changed to another agricultural district; A2 or A3.
 These two districts permit the construction of a single-family residence, and have minimum lot sizes of 10 acres and 3 acres, respectively.
 It is apparent that these zoning changes were granted to allow residential development for non-farming households.
-Approximately 21% of all the land rezoned out of A1 from 1986 to 2004 became the Rural Residential district, which has a minimum lot size of only 40,000 square feet, and should only be allowed in areas planned for residential development, near existing residential development.
-Though commercial and industrial land uses bring in the larger tax revenue, very little land in the Town of Turtle has been converted to these uses recently.
+Approximately 23% of all the land rezoned out of A1 from 1986 to 2004 became the Rural Residential district, which has a minimum lot size of only 40,000 square feet, and should only be allowed in areas planned for residential development, near existing residential development.
+Though commercial land uses bring in the larger tax revenue, only 1 acre was rezoned to a commercial district, between 1986-2004.
+The Town does not have an industrial zoning district, though industrial uses would greatly supplement the Town's tax base.